On first arriving in France — driving

 Another favourite game is that when you want to turn left (across the oncoming traffic), you first have to turn right and then double back.
 Good hunting.

 Eventually you find the supermarket, not much different from the English chains, except often a great deal larger [called hypermarchés or grand surfaces] and with much wider range of goodies.
 They are somewhat cheaper than Britain, especially when the pound is relatively strong.
-As of mid-2011, it is the euro that is overvalued.
+As of late 2014, it is the euro that is still overvalued.

 Another wonder of French signposting concerns speed.
 The French government, helped by speed cameras, is now fining drivers left, right and everywhere to reduce fatal road accidents and, of course, make more money.
 Despite this, departmental and communal administrations prefer trying to instruct drivers to drive more slowly by signing.
 Here is one example seen on a road with a 110 kph speed limit.